Skip to main content

 1. Maps your repository structure

-2. Checks for an up-to-date AI Wiki—if one doesn’t exist, cubic generates it automatically
+2. Checks for an up to date AI Wiki.
+If one doesn’t exist, cubic generates it automatically

 3. Deploys thousands of parallel agents informed by the wiki’s understanding of your product